mingyan08/mingyan08.github.io/_pages/people.md

 * Hao-Jun Michael Shi (summer 2014, UCLA): Ph.D. in Industrial Engineering and Management Sciences at Northwestern University
 * Qi Yang (summer 2014, University of Southern California): Ph.D. in Data Science at MIT
 * Kan Zhu (summer 2014, UCLA): MS in Computer Science at Columbia University
-* Siqi Zhang (summer 2016, South University of Science and Technology of China): Ph.D. in Industrial Engineering at UIUC
+* Siqi Zhang (summer 2016, Southern University of Science and Technology): Ph.D. in Industrial Engineering at UIUC
 * Andrew Schmidt (2016-2018, MSU): Ph.D. in Operations Research at Columbia University
 * Tyler Will (2016-2018, MSU)
 * Katja Oklejas (spring 2017, MSU)